 - Education: Successful completion of an approved JRCERT (Joint Review Committee on Education in Radiologic Technology) program required.
 Associate’s Degree preferred.

-- Work Experience: One (1) year or greater experience as a CT Technologist and Radiologic Technologist preferred.
+- Work Experience: One (1) year experience as a CT Technologist and Radiologic Technologist preferred.

 - Special Training, Certification or Licensure: Current R.T.
 (R) (CT) certification with the American Registry of Radiologic Technology (ARRT) required.
 Current CPR/BLS Healthcare Provider certification required.
 If the ARRT certification was obtained prior to 2000 under special eligibility provision, graduation from an accredited program is not required.